 Does it seem like everything is a little bit harder and more overwhelming this time of year?
 With Thanksgiving and Christmas, the cooler weather making it easier to stay cozy at home, and the many opportunities to spend time with family and friends, fall and winter should be relaxing times to recharge – right?

-If you find yourself feeling Anxiety therapists long beach or depressed during the colder months, you are not alone.
-At least 3 million Americans struggle with seasonal affective disorder, and while you may be tempted to just “wait it out” because you know you will feel better in the spring, wouldn’t it be nice to look forward to each new day, even in the winter?
+If you find yourself feeling anxious or depressed during the colder months, you are not alone.
+There are anxiety therapists in long beach that can help.
+At least 3 million Americans struggle with seasonal affective disorder, and while you may be tempted to “wait it out” because you know you will feel better in the spring, wouldn’t it be nice to look forward to each new day, even in the winter?

-Many people experience different symptoms, but the seasonal affective disorder is usually accompanied by excessive fatigue, irritability, and depression.
-Overall, people just feel like life is harder to handle, so they tend to remove themselves from commitments or plans that they have made with family or friends.
+Many people experience different symptoms, but seasonal affective disorder is usually accompanied by excessive fatigue, irritability, and depression.
+Overall, people feel like life is harder to handle, so they tend to remove themselves from commitments or plans that they have made with family or friends.
 They might notice that their performance at work or school is less than ideal, which might draw the attention of their supervisors or colleagues.
-Additionally, the most affected individuals may be family members who become concerned by the attitude and behavior of their loved one.
+Additionally, most affected individuals may be family members who become concerned about the attitude and behavior of their loved ones.

 Do not be ashamed to talk with your family, friends, and colleagues to let them know what is going on.
 They would love to be able to lend a hand and support you in your struggles, so don’t be afraid to tell them what you need along the way.
 You are not alone, and spring is coming!